Skip to main content

 Your brain is constantly running pattern-recognition software.
 It takes in information, compares it to what it already knows, and decides how to respond.
 Most of the time, that happens faster than conscious thought.

-With anxiety, the brain learned at some point that certain situations, sensations, or thoughts felt dangerous.
+With anxiety, the mind learned at some point that certain situations, sensations, or thoughts felt dangerous.
 It built a response designed to alert, brace, and protect.
 That response runs automatically now, even when the danger isn't there anymore.

 The part of your brain responsible for logic and reasoning knows on some level that the reaction is out of proportion.
 But the anxiety response is coming from a deeper layer, one that doesn't respond to reason and logic very well.
 That's why you can know, intellectually, that you're safe, and still feel like you aren't.